neilalec/mini-crm/README.md

 Mini CRM is a lightweight Laravel and Vue application for capturing customer enquiries, tracking lead status and keeping follow-up activity in one place.

-I built this as a portfolio project to practise a PHP-first full-stack workflow with Laravel, Inertia, Vue, SQL migrations, authentication, validation and feature tests.
+I built this as a portfolio project to practice a PHP-first full-stack workflow with Laravel, Inertia, Vue, SQL migrations, authentication, validation and feature tests.
+Eventual commercial use is dependant on initial user feedback and therefore how useful it would be to small businesses.

 ## Features